 - In very severe cases, an MRI may be needed to rule out other problems in the ankle such as damage to the cartilage.

-- Chronic instability can occur in patients who sprain their ankle repeatedly, which can be dangerous as it can lead to damage within the ankle joint
+- Chronic instability can occur in patients who sprain their ankle repeatedly, which can be dangerous as it can lead to damage to the ankle joint

 - Surgery is not required in the vast majority of ankle sprains.